bubablue/next-affected/README.md

 - **Analyze Specific Components**: Find out which Next.js pages are affected by changes in a specific component.
 - **Git Integration**: Compare changes between Git commits or branches to identify affected pages.
+- **Include Uncommitted Changes**: Optionally include uncommitted changes in your analysis.
 - **Customizable**: Supports custom configuration for page directories and file extensions to exclude.
 - **TypeScript Support**: Works seamlessly with TypeScript and recognizes path aliases from `tsconfig.json`.
 - **Verbose Logging**: Provides detailed logs for better debugging and analysis.